fuse-box/fuse-box/docs/faq.md

 warning: Please double check the chain!
 It's very important!!!

 note: An array should be inside a plugin array!
-That's how the chaining in fusebox is achived.
+That's how the chaining in fusebox is achieved.

 ### Default exports do not work